-Jill Dawson’s eighth novel, The Tell-tale Heart, will be published by Sceptre in 2014.
+Jill Dawson’s eighth novel, The Tell-tale Heart, was published by Sceptre in 2014.

 ‘Dear Donor Family.